NateDimick/Sliggooey/readme.md

 * Generation 5 still sprites ![Still Sliggoo](https://play.pokemonshowdown.com/sprites/gen5/sliggoo.png)
 * Generation 4 and below have no back fill of new pokemon sprites
 * Pokedex Image ![Sliggy](https://play.pokemonshowdown.com/sprites/dex/sliggoo.png)

+## Side Notes

+* the GUI will not render (dev or build) on Ubuntu 22.04 with the combination of Radeon Software for Linux 22.20 drivers and libwebkit2gtk-4.0-dev version 2.36.6-0ubuntu0.22.04.1